canonical/rockcraft/docs/release-notes/rockcraft-1-7-0.rst

 Maven and Ant plugins
 ~~~~~~~~~~~~~~~~~~~~~

-Updated the Maven and Ant plugins to generate the ``/usr/bin/java`` path to
+Changed the location of the Java runtime executable on rocks built using the
-the Java runtime executable, instead of the ``/bin/java`` symlink which
+Maven and Ant plugins from ``/bin/java`` to ``/usr/bin/java``, as the former
 conflicts with the user-merged Ubuntu base.

 Fixed bugs and issues
 ---------------------